Best Mattress for Arthritis: Reviews and Buyer’s Guide

 A softer mattress is better suited for a side sleeper.
 Side sleepers require conforming pressure relief for a good night’s sleep.
-Soft to medium feel mattresses are good choice for side sleepers.
+Soft to medium feel mattresses are a good choice for side sleepers.

 Why do I wake up with a sore lower back?

 There are multiple reasons you could be waking up with back pain.
 If your mattress is old and unsupportive, your spine may shift out of its neutral alignment as you sleep.
-Sleep position can also affect the stress you’re putting on your lower back.
+Sleeping position can also affect the stress you’re putting on your lower back.

 What mattress is best for back problems?

 Many people think that a firm mattress is the best bed for back problems, but that’s not entirely the case.
 According to a 2015 study, a medium-firm mattress is better than a soft or firm bed for “promoting sleep comfort, quality, and spinal alignment.”
 Make sure to choose a mattress with a sleep trial so you can be sure it’s the right bed for you.

 What are the worst foods to eat if you have arthritis?